Lipschitz extensions to finitely many points: One point extensions of Banach space valued maps

-thus, as (for instance) the vectors \(v_2^{(k)}, \ldots, v_{2^k}^{(k)}\) form a basis of \(\R^{2^k-1}\), we obtain \(w=0\), as desired. \end{proof} Having Lemma \ref{Lem:Lower} at our disposal, Proposition \ref{prop:lower} can readily be verified. \begin{prooof} To begin, we compute \(\Lip(f)\).
+Equality \eqref{eq:sumToZero} implies that none of these inequalities can be strict; thus, as (for instance) the vectors \(v_2^{(k)}, \ldots, v_{2^k}^{(k)}\) form a basis of \(\R^{2^k-1}\), we obtain \(w=0\), as desired. \end{proof} Having Lemma \ref{Lem:Lower} at our disposal, Proposition \ref{prop:lower} can readily be verified. \begin{proof}[Proof of Proposition \ref{prop:lower}] To begin, we compute \(\Lip(f)\).
 We claim that

 First, suppose that \(p\in [1, +\infty)\).
 A simple induction implies that two distinct columns of \(W_k\) are orthogonal to each other.
 Since the entries of \(W_k\) consist only of plus and minus one, we obtain that